Lightningmash/SE_DAY4_Software-Project-Management/README.md

 Negotiating contracts effectively to prevent unexpected expenses.

 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
-Agile moethodolgy is a principle where the project is broken into sprints and each part is developed, tested and delivered incrementally allowing for flexibility and continous development.
+Agile is a principle where the project is broken into sprints and each part is developed, tested and delivered incrementally allowing for flexibility and continous development.
 Advantages of Agile:
 Flexibility & Adaptability: Since it works in short cycles (sprints), the project can adapt to changes in requirements, priorities, or external factors.